 She regularly appears in contested possession, injunction and committal trials in the County Court.

-Alice was led by Jonathan Manning, acting on behalf of the local authority, in Christie v Birmingham City Council EWCA Civ 1339 in which the Court of Appeal held that an order of imprisonment for contempt of court, suspended as long as the contemnor complied with another order of indefinite duration, was not unlawful.
+Alice was also led by Jonathan Manning in Christie v Birmingham City Council EWCA Civ 1339 in which the Court of Appeal held that an order of imprisonment for contempt of court, suspended as long as the contemnor complied with another order of indefinite duration, was not unlawful.

 She has obtained Closure Orders on behalf of Local Authorities in the Magistrates’ Court and has advised on Public Space Protection Orders and Community Protection Notices under the Anti-social Behaviour, Crime and Policing Act 2014.